bourey/circuit-workout/README.md

 </div>
 ```

-Re-run the integration tests and observe that they pass.
+6. Re-run the integration tests and observe that they pass.

 ## Exercise 2: Angular Material upgrade

-Goal: use screenshot tests to identify visual differences caused by a CSS refactor.
+*Goal: use screenshot tests to identify visual differences caused by a CSS refactor.*

+1. Before starting, run the screenshot tests once to generate a clean reference image.
-Replace angular material 0.10 imports with 0.11 (both CSS and jS).
+2. Replace angular material 0.10 imports with 0.11 (both CSS and jS).
-Run screenshot tests and observe the padding difference.
+3. Run screenshot tests and observe the padding difference.
-Add the following to app.css:
+4. Add the following to app.css:
 ```
 .layout-padding,
 .layout-padding>.flex,